 Improved competitiveness: When it comes to competitiveness, every business strives to stay ahead of the curve.
 Efficient supply chain management enhances a company’s competitiveness, augmenting the quality of products, cutting-edge sales, and timely delivery.

 As you can see, many benefits can be enjoyed from implementing an effective supply chain management strategy.
-If you want to discover more about supply chain management and how you can emerge as an intelligent supply chain manager, go through our Advanced Certificate in Ops, SCM, and PM.
+If you want to discover more about supply chain management and how you can emerge as an intelligent supply chain manager, go through our Advanced Certificate in Operations, Supply Chain, and Project Management.

 What Is Logistics?
 An Overview With Examples